 The beauty of hot sauces is that recipes can vary widely and that they do between Tabasco and Sriracha.
-Tabasco is a Cajun style hot sauce that leans on three simple ingredients: distilled vinegar, red pepper, and salt.
-Sriracha, on the other hand, is a thicker sauce – like a thin ketchup – with a much larger laundry list of ingredients: chili, sugar, salt, garlic, distilled vinegar, potassium sorbate, sodium bisulfite as preservatives, and xanthan gum.
+Tabasco is a Cajun-style hot sauce that leans on three simple ingredients: distilled vinegar, red pepper, and salt.
+Sriracha, on the other hand, is a thicker sauce – like thin ketchup – with a much larger laundry list of ingredients: chili, sugar, salt, garlic, distilled vinegar, potassium sorbate, sodium bisulfite as preservatives, and xanthan gum.

 Tabasco’s chili of choice (no surprise) is the tabasco pepper – a hefty medium heat pepper (30,000 to 50,000 Scoville heat units).
 Sriracha turns to the red jalapeño for its heat source which comes in much lower on the pepper scale (2,500 to 8,000 SHU).

 Read our reviews on these two popular hot sauces: